Copyright © Giulia Skye 2021

 Helen Hobbs pushed through the doors of Bristol City’s law court offices and squinted into the gray, afternoon light.
 “Bloody great.
 Community service and a fine!”

-“Be grateful that’s all you’ve ended up with,” her brother, Tom, shot back.
+“Be grateful that’s all you’ve ended up with,” her brother Tom shot back.
 “That’s three arrests this year alone.
-You’re lucky not have had your arse hauled to a cell for a month.
-You get so much as a speeding ticket now and you’ll be back in court quicker than you can say Jaxon Bates.”
+You’re lucky not to have had your arse hauled to a cell for a month!
+You get so much as a library fine now and you’ll be back in court quicker than you can say Jaxon Bates.”

 “Good.
 We shouldn’t be seeing you here again then.”
-The woman breezed down the steps.
+She breezed down the steps then stopped at the bottom.
 “I’ll be calling you when I have questions.”

-She got into an awaiting dark blue car and Tom turned to Helen, frowning.
+As Nazir got into an awaiting silver car, Tom turned to Helen, scowling.
+Great.
+She was really in for it now.
 “Who was that?”

-“Detective Constable Almira Nazir.
+“Detective Constable Nazir.
 The woman in charge of Jaxon’s case.”
+The woman who’d questioned her for hours about Jaxon’s cyber fraud.
 Helen nudged her brother’s arm.
-“Let’s fight somewhere more private.”
+“Let’s go and fight somewhere more private.”

 They headed toward the throng of the city traffic, Helen’s stride not as long as it usually was thanks to the three-inch heeled sandals cutting into her feet.